Tek073/CSE412/README.md

 Things people are working on

+Ryan - N/a

-Ryan - pokemon table
+In Progress - pokemon table

-Finished Work - N/A
+Finished Work - Attack and Abilities table